Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: The Proposed Method

 \section{The Proposed Method}

-The goal of our network is to predict the BEV semantic HD-map and dynamic objects for a specific reference frame, given a sequence of frames.
-As outlined in the introduction, our method relies on three pillars, understanding the scene on the image plane, on the BEV plane, and finally exploiting the temporal consistency.
-Following these three pillars, our method can also be split into modules that process our backbone features.
-First, the image-level branch which is composed of two decoders, one processing the static HD-map and one the dynamic obstacle, second the BEV temporal aggregation module that fuses our three pillars and aggregates all the temporal and image plane information in the BEV and finally the BEV decoder.
-An overview of the proposed method is illustrated in Figure~\ref{fig:shared_backbone}.
-In the following, we will explain these modules, but first, let us introduce some preliminaries on our image and BEV grid sizes, and the backbone.
+The goal of our method is to predict the BEV semantic HD-map and dynamic objects for a specific reference frame, given an image sequence.
+As outlined in the introduction, we rely on three pillars, understanding the scene on the image plane, on the BEV plane, and finally exploiting temporal consistency.
+In our network the image level branch is responsible for the image plane understanding and the BEV Decoder and the BEV temporal aggregation modules for BEV and temporal reasoning.
+An overview of the method is illustrated in Fig.~\ref{fig:shared_backbone}.